 Photo by Osias on Unsplash

 1. Pause and breathe.
 All of us have to learn to pause more in this ‘doing’ life.
 This is exactly what the saying “stop and smell the roses” is all about.
-The breath is ALWAYS in the present moment so taking time to consciously breathe and focus on the breath, helps to practice being present.
-This practice alone can be life changing.
+The breath is ALWAYS in the present moment so taking time to consciously breathe and focus on the breath, helps to bring your mind to the present.
+This practice – pause and breathe – alone can be life changing.

 Do this 5-10 times a day.
 Remember to do it by setting an alarm or reminder on your phone or watch.
 Commit to doing this for 30 days and notice what happens.

 This practice combines our habit of ‘doing’ with being quiet.
 It is a way to meet the habit of ‘doing’ with the path towards stillness.
+You give the mind something specific to focus on and let go of all other thoughts.
 Try to do this at least once a day.

 Photo by author

 3. Get curious about YOUR reactions.
 We spend so much time wanting everyone else to change, judging them and giving advice.
-All of this is a way to avoid and distract us from ourselves, thus keeping us further and further away from the peace we desire.
+All of this is a way to avoid and distract us from ourselves.
+That habit keeps us further and further away from the peace we desire.

 Focus on what you can control, yourself.
 That’s it.
 Get to know yourself, your reactions.
 Become aware of you.